Lombardi2003/Lombardi2003/README.md

 <p align="justify">

-👋 I’m **Daniele**, an Italian developer and **bachelor’s degree student in Computer Science**, passionate about exploring new technologies and building innovative solutions.
+👋 I’m **Daniele**, an Italian developer and **bachelor’s degree student in Computer Science** (laureando), with a strong passion for exploring new technologies, experimenting with innovative tools, and turning ideas into functional solutions.
+I enjoy challenging myself with new programming languages, frameworks, and AI tools, always looking for ways to improve and grow as a developer.

 🎨 I love combining **design** and **development**, taking care of both the **technical structure** and the **visual aspect** of projects.

 🌱 I constantly explore new technologies like **HTML, CSS, JavaScript, Python**, and **AI frameworks** such as **Ollama**, **LangChain**, and more, aiming to improve my skills and build exciting, functional projects.

 ✨ Fun fact: I enjoy turning ideas into **interactive and engaging experiences**, whether it’s a website, a small Python tool, or an AI project.
+I always try to blend creativity and logic to make projects both **beautiful** and **efficient**.

 </p>